Florida Friebus

 Florida Friebus (October 10, 1909 – May 27, 1988) was an American writer and actress of stage, film, and television.
 Friebus's best-known roles were Winifred "Winnie" Gillis, the sympathetic mother of Dwayne Hickman's character Dobie Gillis on The Many Loves of Dobie Gillis, and Mrs. Lillian Bakerman on The Bob Newhart Show.
+She is known for her 1932 adaptation of Alice and Wonderland.

 Early years

 Florida Friebus was born in Auburndale, Massachusetts, to Theodore Friebus and Beatrice Flagg Mosier Friebus.
 She was known to make it clear to curious people that she was named after her mother's favorite aunt—not after the state of Florida.
 Her paternal grandmother was named Florida as well.